-To apply for this program you must possess an undergraduate degree from an accredited institution.
+You can apply to a certificate program as a degree-seeking or non degree student.
+In either case, you must possess an undergraduate degree from an accredited institution.

 Unofficial Transcript - documenting completion of an undergraduate degree.